Click or tap event for full details:

 The Rootery is a rock garden which is in complete contrast to the rest of the garden.
 Here winding paths, roughly hewn steps, a fern-fringed pool and a domed cave combine in a romantic concept of an alpine dell.
 It is so named because of the use of tree stumps and their roots in the design of the garden.
 It is especially spectacular in spring with the magnificent display of Azaleas and Rhododendrons.

-Line-up for Sun 24 March Arley Hall and Gardens
+Line-up for Sun 22 March Arley Hall Gardens:

 A Love Blossoms Garden accessories, stakes, planters, garden wall decorations etc.